-Cats hate dirty, stinky litter boxes, and may be driven to search for substitutes, whether it be a corner of the carpet or in a basket of clean... laundry in the closet.
-Your cat's sense of smell is 14 times stronger than yours, so a litter box that smells reasonably clean to you may outright stink to your cat's discerning olfactory senses.
+Poor litter box maintenance is often to blame for a cat's mishaps.
+Cats hate dirty litter boxes and may be driven to search for substitutes, whether that's a corner of the carpet or a basket of clean laundry in the closet.
+Your cat's sense of smell is 14 times stronger than yours, so a litter box that smells reasonably clean to you may outright stink to your cat.

 Select and Place the Box